wendyverdonk93/docs/content/payment-methods/billing-suite/pay-after-delivery/user-guide/closing-transactions.md

 If you have shipped an order and the customer fails to pay, you can no longer cancel the order.
 To close the transaction instead, follow the **Complete own funds** steps below.

-If a customer pays an invoice to you directly, you need to link the payment to the transaction in your MultiSafepay Control to change the transaction status to **Completed**.
+If a customer pays an invoice to you directly, you need to link the payment to the transaction in your MultiSafepay account to change the transaction status to **Completed**.
 Follow the **Complete own funds** steps below.
 You must also notify MultiSafepay that you received payment directly, or we may contact the customer about the oustanding amount.

 Follow the **Complete own funds** steps:

-1. Log in to your [MultiSafepay Control](https://merchant.multisafepay.com).
+1. Log in to your [MultiSafepay account](https://merchant.multisafepay.com).
 2. Go to **Transactions** > **Transaction overview**.
 3. Search for the transaction and click to open the **Transaction details** page.
 4. Click **Complete own funds**.